sirithatthamrong/IC-shell/README.md

 # ICSH (IC-shell)
 This project was completed as a part of the ICCS271: Principles of Computer Systems and Architecture course by Kanladaporn Sirithatthamrong.

+## Overview
+In this project, I will implement a simple shell for Linux.
+This shell will be called “icsh” or “IC shell”.
+The functionality of this shell will be similar to other popular Linux shells such as bash, csh, zsh, but with a subset of features.
+Basically, icsh should have the following functionality:
+- Interactive and batch mode
+- Support built-in some commands
+- Allow the user to execute one or more programs from executable files as either background or foreground jobs
+- Provide job-control, including a job list and tools for changing the foreground/background status of currently running jobs and job suspension/continuation/termination.
+- Allow for input and output redirection to/from files.

 ## Interactive command-line interpreter
 - `echo <text>`: Prints a given text (until EOL) back to the console.
 - `!!`: Repeat the last command given to the shell.